-The Coppice references the Teachers Pay and Conditions document that is strongly linked to our Pay Policy.
+The Coppice references the School Teachers' Pay and Conditions document which is strongly linked to our Pay Policy.
 We also have reached out to schools with similar SLT structures to inform what we do.
 In addition, we have robust Performance Management and Appraisal processes that link directly to pay.
 These processes are externally validated.